 We tested each app on every platform it supported twice, from installation to testing to uninstall.
 We typically monitored activity from the MacBook Pro, but if apps offered control from a smartphone app, we tested those features as well.
 Calls and texts for monitoring purposes were made from a secondary Android device.

 For that reason, we avoided testing apps that can run in stealth mode on a child's phone.
-There are many products that tout this capability, but some people use such services to spy not on their children, but on their spouses or on other adults, which is illegal in most U.S. jurisdictions and is often a factor in domestic abuse.
+There are many products that tout this capability, but some people use such services to spy not on their children, but instead on their spouses or on other adults.
+That is illegal in most U.S. jurisdictions and is often a factor in domestic abuse.

 In addition, we did not consider apps that offered the ability to record a child's phone conversations.
 State laws vary on the legality of recording someone without his or her consent, and no states allow the recording of phone calls without either party's consent.

-Norton, Kaspersky and ESET, which has its own parental-control app for Android, also make antivirus software, and many antivirus products have parental controls built in.
-To see how well those controls stack up against the stand-alone services, please read The Best (and Worst) Antivirus Software for Parents.
+Norton, Kaspersky and ESET also make antivirus software, and many antivirus products have parental controls built in.
+To see how well those controls stack up against the stand-alone services, please see our overview of the best (and worst) antivirus software for parents.